Event-Triggered Active Disturbance Rejection Control for Uncertain Random Nonlinear Systems: Introduction

 \section{Introduction}

-Disturbance rejection for uncertain systems has been attracting increasing attention in the past decades since disturbances and uncertainties are widespread in engineering applications.
-Active disturbance rejection control (ADRC), proposed by Han in the late 1980s \cite{Han2009}, is a novel control technology based on estimation/compenastion strategy.
+-3mm Disturbance rejection for uncertain systems has been attracting increasing attention in the past decades since disturbances and uncertainties are widespread in engineering applications.
+Active disturbance rejection control (ADRC) is a novel control technology based on estimation/compensation strategy, proposed by Han in the late 1980s \cite{Han2009}.
 The key component of ADRC scheme is extended state observer (ESO), which aims at estimating in real time not only unmeasurable states but also total disturbance representing total effects of internal uncertainties and external disturbances.
-Based on the estimates via ESO, the ADRC controller comprised of an output feedback controller and a compensator is designed to achieve disturbance rejection and desired control objective for the plant, where the total disturbance affecting system performance is promptly estimated and compensated in the feedback loop.
-Since ADRC is proposed, it has been applied in numerous engineering applications.
+Based on the estimates obtained via ESO, the ADRC controller composed of a feedback controller and a compensator is devised to achieve disturbance rejection and desired control objective for the plant, where the total disturbance is promptly estimated and compensated in the closed-loop.
+Since ADRC is proposed, it has been applied in extensive engineering technology applications like general purpose control chips manufactured by Texas Instruments \cite{Ti}, DC-DC power converter \cite{DC-DC}, permanent magnet synchronous motor \cite{permanentmagnetsynchronousmotor}, Delta robot control \cite{robotcontorl}, and power plant \cite{powerplant}, etc.